Rab Butler: Assessments

-His biographer Michael Jago argues that while Butler was possibly the best Chancellor in the since 1945, this was overshadowed by the disastrous budgets in 1955.
-Combined with Suez, these destroyed his chances of becoming Prime Minister even without Macmillan's opposition in 1963.
+His biographer Michael Jago argues that the Latin tag which Butler applied to Eden, omnium consensu capax imperii nisi imperasset ("by common consent fit to rule until he ruled"), could have been applied just as accurately to Butler himself.
+While Butler was possibly the best chancellor since 1945, this was overshadowed by the disastrous budgets in 1955.
+Combined with Suez, these destroyed his chances of becoming prime minister even without Macmillan's opposition in 1963; "the coup de grace administered seven years later by Macmillan was posthumous".
 He also suggests Butler's handling of the Central African Federation, despite his illness, suggests that he may have been "the best Foreign Secretary Britain never had", but these qualities were negated by his chronic indecisiveness, often about petty matters.
+He argues that he was indecisive as chancellor, and recounts how during the Profumo Affair he once telephoned a junior civil servant to ask what he should do, as well as occasions on which he was unable to decide on the menu for an official lunch, or whether to attend a reception at the Moroccan Embassy.

 Roy Jenkins, describing a stormy meeting that Butler had with Lyndon B. Johnson, pinpointed a tendency in Butler's character in that "while Butler represented the forces of urbane, civilised superiority and Johnson the raw brashness of the insecure arriviste, it was also the case that Butler was the natural servant of the state and LBJ the natural ruler".
 He noted that a similar dynamic was at work in Butler's relations with the equally domineering Winston Churchill.

 Edward Pearce wrote of his legislative record that "Rab's failure was more brilliant than most politicians' success".

 Iain Macleod said of him that "Rab loves being a politician among academics and an academic among politicians; that is why neither breed of man likes him all that much".
 Lobby correspondents (journalists who report on political affairs, including non-attributable information leaked to them) were advised never to believe anything that Butler told them but never to ignore anything he told them either.
 Ian Gilmour argues that Butler was always more popular in the country than in his own party and that he acquired an unjust reputation for deviousness, but was in fact less so than a number of his colleagues.